Delhi wakes to ‘gas chamber’ of toxic smog

-Delhi wakes to ‘gas chamber’ of toxic smog as government raises alarm over pollution level

-Delhi officials have been asked to immediately shut schools to protect kids from exposure

-The annual air emergency crisis has made a comeback yet again in India’s capital Delhi as millions of residents woke up to thick smog and a “severe” pollution level.
+Delhi’s annual air pollution crisis has returned as millions of residents woke to thick smog and health warnings.

-The overall Air Quality Index (AQI) touched 418 on Thursday morning, according to the System of Air Quality and Weather Forecasting And Research (SAFAR) monitoring system run by the federal earth sciences ministry.
+The Indian capital’s Air Quality Index (AQI) touched 418 on Thursday morning, according to the System of Air Quality and Weather Forecasting And Research (SAFAR) monitoring system run by the federal earth sciences ministry.

 Dozens of air monitoring stations around the city registered AQI readings of over 450, prompting authorities to ask citizens to stay indoors.